STAT545-UBC/STAT545-UBC-original-website/hw05_factor-figure-boss-repo-hygiene.md

 Goals:

   * Reorder a factor in a principled way based on the data and demonstrate the effect in arranged data and in figures.
+  * Write some data to file and bring it back into R.
-  * Remake at least one previously made figure (or make a completely new figure), using new knowledge, such as ability to control the color scheme, better figure making mechanics, visualization design principles.
+  * Remake at least one previously made figure (or make a completely new figure), using new knowledge, such as ability to control the color scheme, empowerment about factor levels, better figure making mechanics, or visualization design principles.
   * Write a figure to file explicitly and include it your R Markdown report via `![Alt text](/path/to/img.png)`.
   * Clean up and organize your entire repository, to celebrate the completion of STAT 545 and/or to prepare for the glorious future of STAT 547.